Sahe00/PDF_adjustablePhoneStand/README.md

 Course project (Principles of Digital Fabrication), Spring 2021

 Description:
-A phone holder which can be tilted by a potentiometer.
+A phone holder which can be tilted by rotating a potentiometer.
 Three LED lights indicating the amount of ambient light exposed on the surface of the phone holder.

 Electrical components:
 - Arduino UNO,